Faulty Heat Exchanger On Boiler Causes, Costs & How To Fix

 When a heat exchanger develops limescale build-up, the water can overheat.

-The thermistors job is to recognise water temperature, if temperature is abnormally high it shuts the boiler down.
+The thermistors’ job is to recognise water temperature, if the temperature is abnormally high it shuts the boiler down.

 The hotspots created by limescale can eventually lead to cracks on a heat exchanger.

-This can cause the exchanger to leak water.
+This can cause the exchanger to leak water from the boiler.